code-distortion/backoff/README.md

 The sequence backoff algorithm lets you specify the particular delays to use.

-An optional fixed delay can be used to continue on with, after the sequence finishes.
-Otherwise, the attempts will stop when the delays have been exhausted.
+An optional fixed delay can be used to continue with, after the sequence finishes.
+Otherwise, the attempts will stop when the sequence has been exhausted.

 > ***Note:*** You'll need to make sure the delay values you specify match the unit-of-measure being used.